bramar2/undetectedselenium/README.md

 # Undetected Selenium

 A Java implementation of undetected selenium from python library undetected-chromedriver and selenium-stealth.
+## Disclaimer
+UndetectedChromeDriver uses the Java Reflection API to access and modify private fields specifically on the following fields:
+- ChromiumOptions.args  \[Map<String, Object>]
+- ChromiumOptions.experimentalOptions \[Map<String, Object>]
+- MutableCapabilities.caps \[List\<String>]

+You can use SeleniumStealthOptions safely without reflection.
 ## Install

-To use the library, you can clone the repository and just copy all the code into your project. \
+To use the library, you can clone the repository and just copy all the src code into your project. \
 If you plan on using selenium-stealth, make sure to include the JS files located at src/main/resources/selenium-stealth/\*.js. \
-The library tries to find JS in classpath:selenium-stealth/\*.js.
+The library tries to find selenium-stealth JS in classpath:selenium-stealth/\*.js.
 SeleniumStealth will fail (or work unexpectedly) if not included.
-The JS files are from [Puppeteer's stealth plugin](https://github.com/berstend/puppeteer-extra/tree/master/packages/puppeteer-extra-plugin-stealth/evasions).

 ## Dependencies
 Make sure these dependencies are installed and up to date: